-The Company owns a 100% interest in the 247 placer claims which make up the Gemini lithium exploration property.
+The Company owns a 100% interest in the 247 placer claims which make up the Gemini lithium property.
 These claims were acquired by way of staking.
 Gemini is located in the Lida Valley, Esmeralda County, Nevada.

-On January 20, 2016, the Company entered into a letter agreement to grant a 50% interest in the Gemini lithium exploration property to Eureka Resources Inc. ("Eureka").

-Pursuant to the terms of the agreement, Eureka has the right to acquire a 50% interest in Gemini by reimbursing the Company for 50% of Gemini's acquisition costs (which are estimated at US\$85,000) and by issuing the Company an aggregate of 500,000 common shares.
-The reimbursable acquisition costs include staking costs, data acquisition and processing, and claims registration fees payable to Esmeralda County and the Bureau of Land Management.
-Eureka will issue the 500,000 common shares as a prospect fee, with 300,000 shares to be issued on receipt of acceptance of the transaction by the TSX-V and a further 200,000 shares to be issued on the first anniversary of such acceptance.
-The companies will enter into a 50/50 joint venture agreement on Gemini.
-Nevada Sunrise Gold Corporation will act as operator of exploration in exchange for a 10% management fee to be charged to the joint venture.

-The transaction is subject to the satisfaction of certain conditions, including entry into a definitive agreement, approval of the independent directors of the companies and the acceptance by the TSX-V. The transaction constitutes a non-arm's-length transaction under TSX-V policies as the companies have certain directors and officers in common.
+On January 20, 2016, the Company entered into a letter agreement to sell a 50% interest in Gemini to Eureka Resources Inc. ("Eureka").
+Pursuant to the terms of the agreement, Eureka can acquire a 50% interest in Gemini by reimbursing the Company for 50% of Gemini's acquisition and evaluation costs, and by issuing the Company 500,000 common shares.
+The reimbursable acquisition and evaluation costs include staking, surveying, consulting, data acquisition and claims maintenance fees.
+Eureka will issue the 500,000 common shares as a prospect fee with 300,000 shares to be issued on receipt of acceptance of the agreement by the TSX-V and an additional 200,000 shares to be issued on the first anniversary of such acceptance.
+The Company will act as the operator of exploration in exchange for a 10% operatorship fee.
+The transaction constitutes a non-arm's-length transaction under TSX-V policies as the companies have certain directors and officers in common.